SEYCHELLES CRUISE ONBOARD MEGA YACHT PEGASOS

 Exploring Vallée de Mai & the Iconic Coco de Mer

-After a tour of the Vallee de Mai, we were taken to a beach to unwind and refresh before heading back to the Pegasus.
+After thoroughly enjoying our tour of the Vallee de Mai, we were taken to a stunning beach where we could unwind and refresh ourselves with the soothing ocean breeze and the gentle sound of the waves before making our way back to the comfortable embrace of the Pegasus.

 Large, brown coco de mer nut on wood, surrounded by small, white flowers.